mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion1/01_metawrap_readQC.md

 ### Preparing the Manifest File

-Before running the metaWRAP Read QC module, you need to create a manifest file in the `01_raw_reads` directory to reference the paired sequencing files.
+Before running the metaWRAP Read QC module, you need to create a manifest file in the `01_raw_reads` directory to reference the sequencing files you just copied.
 This file must be in comma-separated (CSV) format with three columns: ID (Sample identifier), R1 (Path to the forward read file), R2 (Path to the reverse read file).
 The manifest file ensures a standardized input format and facilitates scalability.

 To contruct such manifest follow the instructions here: [generate_manifest]( https://github.com/mariasotor/Cabana-Metagenomics-Workshop/blob/main/helper_scripts/generate_manifest.md)

 ### Setting Up Output Directories

 Once the manifest file is ready, create a new folder named `02_clean_reads`.
 Inside this folder, create two subdirectories:

 📂 `02_clean_reads`/ <br>
 ├── 📁 `metawrap_qc_out`/ <br>